 Peer Telephone Support and Information

 We offer support and information by phone or email.
+Phone support is preferable in most cases, due to the complexity of most clients’ situations.
 Our Peer Support Worker assesses the client’s situation and eligibility, the information they are searching for and their current supports.
 We can then provide the most appropriate information and support.

-We offer a non-urgent, clinical psychology service for people with mild to moderate mental health concerns.
-Services are provided by specialists who have training in trans mental health.
-To access this service, clients need a Mental Health Care Plan from their GP or a psychiatrist, and cannot have seen another psychologist under a Mental Health Care Plan within the same calendar year.
+We offer a non-urgent counselling service for people with mild to moderate mental health concerns.
+Services are provided by specialists who have training in trans/gender diverse mental health and related issues.
+To access this service, clients need a Mental Health Care Plan from their GP or a psychiatrist.
 This service is by appointment only.

-Peer support and case management is also available to clients of the clinical psychology service.
+Peer support and case management is also available through the counselling service.

 Peer Support Program

-A volunteer peer support program for trans and gender diverse people in South Australia, their families, partners and support people.
-All volunteers have lived experience of gender diversity, or being close to someone who is gender diverse.
+A volunteer peer support program for trans and gender diverse people in South Australia.
+All volunteers have lived experience of gender diversity.
 This is not a professional counselling service, and does not replace professional counselling.
 The aim is to provide a listening ear, information and understanding from a lived experience perspective.
 The volunteers support people who are 18 years and over, who may have mild mental health concerns.

 Why is there a need for Trans Wellbeing?